kijin/beaver/README.md

     CREATE TABLE users
     (
         id           INTEGER      PRIMARY KEY AUTO_INCREMENT,
-        name VARCHAR(80) NOT NULL,
+        name         VARCHAR(128) NOT NULL,
-        email VARCHAR(80) NOT NULL,
+        email        VARCHAR(128) NOT NULL,
-        password VARCHAR(80) NOT NULL,
+        password     VARCHAR(128) NOT NULL,
         age          INTEGER      NOT NULL,
-        karma_points INTEGER NOT NULL DEFAULT 0
+        karma_points INTEGER      NOT NULL DEFAULT 0,
+        group_id     INTEGER
     );

-Now you need to define the corresponding class.
+Now you need to define the corresponding class in PHP.
 It's your job to update this class if you change your database schema, because Beaver is too lightweight to handle that for you.